nxs8739/old-school-chatbox/README.md

 # Simple Chatbox Application

 1. **Overview:**
-   - A straightforward chatbox application developed using HTML, CSS, and JavaScript.
+   - A straightforward chatbox application developed using HTML, CSS, JavaScript & PHP.

 2. **Installation:**
    - Copy the 'chatbox' folder into your webserver directory.